dannyblaker/Advanced-Django-Project-Example/README.md

 I invite you to use this project as a source of inspiration for your own advanced Django projects.

-*You are welcome to use this code in your commercial projects, all that I ask in return is that you credit my work by providing a link back to this repository.*
+**You are most welcome to use this code in your commercial projects, all that I ask in return is that you credit my work by providing a link back to this repository.**

 Thank you & Enjoy!